Ensembl/ensembl-cdm-docs/src/docs/value_set.md

 #### Mutability
-Once a `ValueSet` has been published, it should be immutable.
+Once a `ValueSet` item has been published, it should be immutable.
 If an update is required, then another `ValueSet` record should be created with a new `accession_id`.

 ----